regg00/ChocoMan/Docs/Search-ChocoPackage.md

 ```

 ## DESCRIPTION
 Search for a chocolatey package.
-Returns all packages if no name specified.
+If no name is specified this will return all available packages.

 ## EXAMPLES